m-onz/m-erl/distributed/readme.md

 # Distributed erlang

-## Form an erlang cluster with multiple machines on the same subnet.
+These are notes on forming an erlang cluster with multiple machines on the same subnet.
+This is practically identical to formaing an erlang cluster on the same machine.
+Forming a cluster in more advanced network configurations or over the internet is slightly more complicated.

 On each machine run...